wasabi805/webpack-babel-typescript/README.md

           use:[{
             loader: 'file-loader',

-            // Assign the output path to include images in the dist folder
             options: {
-              outputPath: 'src/images',
-            }
+              outputPath: 'src/images',       <----- Assign the output path to include images in the dist folder
+              name: '[path][name].[ext]'      <----- give a name so that it doesn't show as a hash in the dist folder }
         },